Molodos/ElegooNeptuneThumbnails/README.md

 ### Why does my Neptune 3 not display thumbnails?

 For now, the Neptune 3 model is disabled as it also is disabled in the official Elegoo Cura.
-I have heard, that support for thumbnails might have been added to the printer firmware, so I might be adding thumbnails for that printer in the future, if this can be confirmed somehow.
+I have heard, that support for thumbnails might be added to the printer firmware, so I might be adding thumbnails for that printer in the future, if this can be confirmed somehow.

 ## Development Guide